bootique/bootique/UPGRADE.md

 There are healthchecks specific to Tomcat and Hikari pools, so there's no need to have a generic set of healthchecks that interferes with them.
 You will need to remove references to `bootique-jdbc-instrumented` from your build scripts and replace them with `bootique-jdbc-tomcat-instrumented` (that actually contains healtchecks ported from the removed module) or `bootique-jdbc-hikaricp-instrumented` (that has its own set of health checks).

+* [bootique-job #64](https://github.com/bootique/bootique-job/pull/64): If you used Zookeeper for job locking, configuration is done differently now.
+You will need to remove `scheduler.clusteredLocks: true` from YAML, and instead add a dependency on `io.bootique.job:bootique-job-zookeeper`
+(or the new `io.bootique.job:bootique-job-consul`).
+Either will enable lock clustering, but with its own mechanism.

 * [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30): There was a massive renaming of module metrics to follow a single naming convention.
 Follow the link to [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30) to see the old vs new names across all affected modules.